9 farm outings worth the drive

 And to keep your family more in tune with country life, sign up to receive Farmer Art King’s weekly “News About the Farm” newsletter.

 Free tractor-drawn hayrides to the pumpkin patch are offered weekday afternoons in October at Hozak Farms in Hanover Township, near Raccoon State Park.
-The farm’s 33rd-annual Fall Festival runs on weekends from Sept.
-30 through October.
+The farm’s 35th-annual Fall Festival runs on weekends, plus Columbus Day, throughout October.
 Kids can participate in pumpkin painting, explore the maze and meet farm animals.
 Check out the Gift Barn for seasonal decorations like scarecrows and corn stalks.

-Once you know your way to the farm, come back during the holidays to cut-your-own Christmas tree or choose a pre-cut from the lot.
+Once you know your way to the farm, return during the holidays to cut-your-own Christmas tree or choose a pre-cut from the lot.